 Kirsten S. Paige studied first at the University of Chicago (AB in Music History & Theory, 2011) and the University of Cambridge (MPhil in Musicology, 2012; funded by an Edison Fellowship from the British Library, Music & Letters Award from Oxford University Press, and the Frank Huntington Beebe Fellowship from the Beebe Fund for Musicians), before coming to the University of California, Berkeley to pursue a PhD in Music History and Literature.
-Her dissertation, “Richard Wagner’s Political Ecology,” is currently being funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities (2016-17).
-Kirsten’s project was previously supported by a John L. Simpson Memorial Research Fellowship from UC Berkeley’s Institute for International Studies, and a Eugene K. Wolf Endowment Fund Grant from the American Musicological Society.
+Her dissertation, “Richard Wagner’s Political Ecology,” is currently being funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities, John L. Simpson Memorial Research Fellowship from UC Berkeley’s Institute for International Studies, and a Eugene K. Wolf Endowment Fund Grant from the American Musicological Society.

 Kirsten’s work focuses on nineteenth- and twentieth-century German cultural and environmental history, opera studies, the history of science and technology (including medicine and architecture), media studies, critical theory, and film.
 She has presented her work at annual meetings of the American Musicological Society, German Studies Association, Royal Musical Association, the Biennial Conference on Nineteenth-Century Music, and other national and international conferences, and has published her work in the Cambridge Opera Journal, MLA Notes, and the history journal European Romantic Review.
 Since 2017, she has served as a Lecturer in Music History at the San Francisco Conservatory.